February 1972 Popular Electronics

 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-Explaining the working of
+Explaining the workings

-the Trinitron color
+of the Trinitron

 How do you visualize red, green , and blue in shades of gray?
 It's like being told

-to grasp the concept of

-the 3−D projection of a 4−D cube.
+to grasp the concept of tesseract being the 3−D projection of a 4−D cube.
 Still,

 that was the challenge author Forest Belt had when writing this article for a 1972

 the realm of high−end glossy−page magazines.
 Those of us who were around in the

 days when Sony's Trinitron hit the market remember well the hype that surrounded

 printed page when the commercials attempted to demonstrate the Trinitron's color

 contrast and resolution superiority over traditional CRTs with a single electron

-images for your convenience.
+the images for your convenience.

-The Trinitron - Still A Mystery?
+The Trinitron - Still a Mystery?

 By Forest H. Belt